-Harry was born 6thSeptember 1895 at 1 Lord Street, Chester – born within the city Wall’s, so a true Cestrian, he was the 11th of 12 children of parents Alexander Roylance Shepherd Smith (a joiner), and Jane Chesworth.
-He was baptised 20th Oct 1895 in the parish of St Paul, Chester.
+Harry was born 6thSeptember 1895 at 1 Lord Street, Chester – born within the city Wall’s, so a true Cestrian.
+He was the 11thof 12 children to parents Alexander Roylance Shepherd Smith (a joiner), and Jane Chesworth.
+He was baptised 20thOct 1895 in St Paul's Church, Boughton, Chester.

 Alexander R.S.
 Smith – age 51

 Alexander R Smith – age 19